 raSmith’s structural engineers have a 20-plus-year history of working on higher education projects for the State of Wisconsin, Department of Administration (DOA), Division of Facilities Development (DFD).
-We know the State of Wisconsin’s process and their staff.
+We know the State of Wisconsin’s process and its staff.
 We know how to overcome challenges and design sustainable facilities.

 The kitchens at the student union also necessitated unique requirements from a freezer and drainage perspective.
-A lot of time and effort was devoted to incorporating floor depression in the structural slabs as part of combining various-shaped building spaces.
+A lot of time and effort were devoted to incorporating floor depression in the structural slabs as part of combining various-shaped building spaces.
 The project was completed on time and on budget.

 Photographer: Jack Fleig